 The total estimated fair value of the options will be recorded in the Company accounts as sharebased payments expense calculated on the vesting date.
 The offsetting entry will be to stock options reserve.

-During the prior year, the Company granted the following options to employees and directors and recognized the 2011 vested amount as follows:
+During the prior year, the Company granted the following options to an employee of the Company and recognized the 2012 vested amount as follows: